theias/ias_package_shell/doc/layout_explanations/README.md

 ```

 Makefiles aren't necessarily "code" or something a user would run...
-So why not put the "source code" of the project, and put that under
+So why not separate the "source code" of the project, and put that under
 *src* , and leave the "project meta" files outside of src?

 ```